HanXiaocs/course-2017-spr-proj/bohan_nyx_xh1994_yiran123/README.md

 ![image](https://github.com/bohanli0403/course-2017-spr-proj/blob/master/bohan_nyx_xh1994_yiran123/img/map1.png)
 ![image](https://github.com/bohanli0403/course-2017-spr-proj/blob/master/bohan_nyx_xh1994_yiran123/img/map2.png)

 This is a satellite map of Boston with neighbor names and roads.
 Each dot on the map represent one Airbnb housing.
-While a user clicks a dot, a info box will pop out.
+While a user clicks a dot, an info box will pop out.
 So far we include the name, weighted score and an Airbnb link to the house.
 More fields can be added to the box (just need a little change on the source code, the data file we use basically includes all raw scores and calculated scores).
 The map can be zoomed in/out.

 For each plot of houses on the map, overall score > 0.8 is orange, 0.5 < score < 0.8 is blue, and those below 0.5 are set to yellow.